daniel1820815/daniel1820815.github.io/_drafts/software-triple-d-part1.md

   - 1.1.d Infrastructure: monitoring, observability, and metrics (e.g., instrument placement and instrument deployment)

-Please keep in mind that this blog post series is a summarization from the resources I am using for my DevNet Expert lab exam preparation including my personal view on the topics.
+Please keep in mind that this blog post series is just a summarization from the resources I am using for my DevNet Expert lab exam preparation including my personal view on the topics.
 It does not mean that the topics are fully covered or that there are no other good resources which could be taken into account.
 Let us start and tackle the major bullet point 1.1 which is about designing a solution.

 ## Designing a solution